appium/node-simctl/README.md

 an exception if it cannot be detected.
 If the path is set upon instance creation then it is going to be used by `exec` and no autodetection will happen.
-- `execTimeout` (number[600000]): The maximum number of miulliseconds to wait for single synchronous xcrun command.
+- `execTimeout` (number[600000]): The maximum number of miulliseconds to wait for a single synchronous xcrun command.
-- `logErrors` (boolean[true]): Whether to wire xcrun error messages into debug log before throwing them.
+- `logErrors` (boolean[true]): Whether to write xcrun error messages into the debug log before throwing them as errors.
-- `udid` (string[null]): The unique identifier of the current device, which is going to be implictly passed to all methods, which require it.
+- `udid` (string[null]): The unique identifier of the current device, which is going to be implictly passed to all methods, which require it (see above).
 It can either be set upon instance creation if it is already known or later when/if needed via the corresponding setter.